A density theorem for the difference Galois groups of regular singular Mahler equations: Preliminary Results

 to a system of the form $\phi(Y)=A_LY$.
-Thus, we can associate a difference equation with a difference system.
+Thus, any difference system can be associated with a difference equation.
 In this article, we will focus on difference systems called Mahler systems but the results obtained can therefore be applied to Mahler equations.